hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 ```

-Finally, starting on line 458, Salz adds code to check whether the ASN.1 template field name starts with any of the following characters: `'d'`, `'p'`, or `'q'`.
+Finally, starting on [line 469](https://github.com/hausdorff/openssl-with-secure-malloc/blob/master/crypto/asn1/tasn_dec.c#L469), Salz adds code to check whether the ASN.1 template field name starts with any of the following characters: `'d'`, `'p'`, or `'q'`.
 If so, **this item is our private key**, and it must be allocated on the secure heap.

 * So we set `ak_is_secure_field = 1`, indicating this field needs to be allocatedon the secure heap, and
 * call `start_secure_allocation`, which will initialize the secure heap if it hasn't been initialized already.